-In previous Local Plans, the Local Planning Authority has sought to protect and enhance its rural landscapes by designating large tracts of land as Special Landscape Areas, Landscape Improvement Areas and Nature Conservation Zones.

-However, recognising that the use of blanket designations can have its shortcomings, national planning guidance now promotes the preparation of landscape character assessments to distinguish the particular qualities of different parts of the countryside, the message being that development that harms the intrinsic qualities of a particular area should not be permitted.

-The Local Planning Authority will carry out a landscape character assessment (LCA) of the district, which will be incorporated into the next review of the Plan.
+- 8.4 In previous Local Plans, the Local Planning Authority has sought to protect and enhance its rural landscapes by designating large tracts of land as Special Landscape Areas, Landscape Improvement Areas and Nature Conservation Zones. - 8.5 However, the use of blanket designations does have its shortcomings, particularly where these assume uniformity across large areas of countryside.
+Therefore, national planning guidance now promotes the preparation of landscape character assessments to distinguish the particular qualities of different parts of the countryside, the message being that development that harms the intrinsic qualities of a particular area should not be permitted. - 8.6 The Local Planning Authority will carry out a landscape character assessment (LCA) of the district, which will be incorporated into the next review of the Plan.
 It is considered appropriate, in the absence of a comprehensive LCA, to maintain the District's three Special Landscape Areas in accordance with Policy NR4 of the Replacement Structure Plan.
-However, it will be noted that a number of other policies have been introduced to replace Landscape Improvement Areas [MINUTE 120/01] and Nature Conservation Zones.

-The Local Planning Authority will seek throughout the landscape high standards of development, including the location, siting, design and materials used, as well as ensuring that the proposal will contribute to the enhancement or, where appropriate, improvement of the character of the area in which it is proposed.
+However, it will be noted that a number of other policies have been introduced to replace Landscape Improvement Areas and Nature Conservation Zones. - 8.7 The Local Planning Authority will seek throughout the landscape high standards of development, including the location, siting, design and materials used, as well as ensuring that the proposal will contribute to the enhancement or, where appropriate, improvement of the character of the area in which it is proposed.
 Tree planting and landscaping schemes will be an important part of the majority of new development.